Each Question Carries 2 Marks

 1. Understand the Exam Format:

 Before you begin studying, thoroughly understand the exam's structure.
-How many questions are there?
 What types of questions will be asked (multiple-choice, short answer, essay, problem-solving)?
-Knowing this will allow you to tailor your study approach effectively.
+Still, how many questions are there?
+So naturally, knowing this will allow you to tailor your study approach effectively.
 If the syllabus or past papers aren't clear, reach out to your instructor for clarification.

 2. Develop a Realistic Study Plan:

 Create a detailed study schedule that allocates sufficient time for each topic.
+Here's the thing — use tools like planners, apps, or even a simple timetable to organize your study plan effectively.
+Think about it: this will prevent feeling overwhelmed and allow for focused study sessions.
+On the flip side, be realistic; don't try to cram everything in the last minute.
 Break down large subjects into smaller, manageable chunks.
-This will prevent feeling overwhelmed and allow for focused study sessions.
-Use tools like planners, apps, or even a simple timetable to organize your study plan effectively.
-Be realistic; don't try to cram everything in the last minute.
 Consistent, focused study over time yields better results.

 3. Active Recall Techniques:

-Passive reading is ineffective for long-term retention.
-Utilize active recall techniques like:
+Passive reading is ineffective for long-term retention. make use of active recall techniques like:

 • Flashcards: Create flashcards with key terms, definitions, and concepts on one side and their explanations on the other.
 Regularly test yourself.